 I.C.
 Acceptance.
 In May 1985, the US Environmental Protection Agency (USEPA) entered into a cooperative agreement with a consortium led by NSF International (NSF) to develop voluntary third-party consensus standards and a certification program for direct and indirect drinking water additives.
-Other members of the original consortium included the American Water Works Association Research Foundation (AwwaRF) and the Conference of State Health and Environmental Managers (COSHEM).
-The American Water Works Association (AWWA) and the Association of State Drinking Water Administrators (ASDWA) joined later.
+Other members of the original consortium included the Water Research Foundation (formerly AwwaRF) and the Conference of State Health and Environmental Managers (COSHEM).
+The American Water Works Association and the Association of State Drinking Water Administrators (ASDWA) joined later.